 -aiModels /root/.lpData/aiModels.json \

-This command launches an offchain AI Orchestrator node.
-While most of the commands are akin to those used when operating a Mainnet Transcoding Network Orchestrator node (explained in the go-livepeer CLI reference), there are a few AI Subnet specific flags:
+This command launches an off-chain AI Orchestrator node.
+While most of the commands are similar to those used when operating a Mainnet Transcoding Network Orchestrator node (explained in the go-livepeer CLI reference), there are a few Livepeer AI specific flags:

 • -aiWorker: This flag enables the AI Worker functionality.